Skip to main content

 Combined Science vs Pure Sciences — which to take

-Combined Science is a 2-subject combination (e.g., Physics+Chemistry, Biology+Chemistry) covering broader content at lower depth.
+Combined Science is a two-discipline subject (Physics+Chemistry, Physics+Biology, or Chemistry+Biology) covering broader content at lower depth.
 Pure Sciences (Pure Biology, Pure Chemistry, Pure Physics) treat each as a standalone subject with greater depth.
-Pure is required for Medicine, Engineering, and Pure-Science university pathways.
-Combined Science is two subjects in one paper allocation, with each component covering roughly 60% of the equivalent Pure syllabus.
+Pure is the usual route into H2 Science subjects, which are what university courses such as Medicine and Engineering set as prerequisites.
+Combined Science pairs two disciplines under one syllabus code, assessed across four papers for a single grade, with each component covering fewer topics in less depth than the equivalent Pure syllabus.
 JC entry is possible with Combined Science, but H2 Science subjects expect Pure-level foundations — students often need additional bridging work.
-Most students take Pure Chemistry plus either Pure Biology or Pure Physics, with the third option taken at Combined level.
+Most Pure Science students take Pure Chemistry plus either Pure Physics or Pure Biology; Combined Science is the alternative route, not a third science on top, because SEAB registration rules bar counting the same discipline twice.
+A student who wants all three disciplines pairs one Pure Science with a non-overlapping Combined Science — for example Pure Chemistry with Science (Physics, Biology).
 The full guide covers per-subject content depth comparison, university course prerequisite mapping, the Combined-to-H2 transition workload, and which Combined Science pairings best preserve which JC and university pathways.

 For the full guide → Combined Science vs Pure Science decision guide